Araffe/azure-security-lab/readme.md

 $policyName = 'contosopolicy'
  </pre>

-Next, we’ll create our ‘storage context’, create a stored access policy and then store the SAS token in a variable called $sasToken:
+Next, we’ll create our ‘storage context’, create a stored access policy and then store the SAS token in a variable called $sasToken.
+A storage context is simply an object within Powershell that contains details such as the storage account name and the key that gives access to that account.

 <pre lang="...">
 $accountKeys = Get-AzureRmStorageAccountKey -ResourceGroupName $rg -Name $storageAccount